Little Wing: Stevie Ray Vaughan

 Texas blues musician Stevie Ray Vaughan recorded an instrumental version in 1984, although it was not released until 1991, when it appeared on Vaughan's posthumously released album The Sky Is Crying.
 Vaughan's interpretation of the song won the 1993 Grammy Award for Best Rock Instrumental Performance.

+Sting

+Sting covered "Little Wing" on his second solo album, "...Nothing Like the Sun."
+In the studio version Hiram Bullock plays lead guitar, though Jeffrey Lee Campbell played on the accompanying tour.